-Imputation of working hours: When the number of working hours is missing or the number is considered not valid or plausible the working hours are imputed.
-The imputed working hours is about 5-15 percent of the total number of working hours but the number varies with respect to sector and industry and also over time.
+Imputation of working hours

+When the number of working hours is missing or the number is considered not valid or plausible the working hours are imputed.
+The total number of imputed working hours can vary over time and between industries and sectors.

+Reporting of workplace

-Reporting of workplace: Employers with more than one workplace are obliged to report the activity unit of which the employee is linked.
+Employers with more than one workplace are obliged to report the activity unit of which the employee is linked.
 However, there are a number of employers, particularly in the public sector, where the reporting of establishment is incomplete or inadequate.
-Therefore the reported establishment is debugged on the basis of the business register and a statistical unit for the establishment of the job is imputed.
+Therefore the reported establishment is debugged on the basis of the central business register and a statistical unit for the establishment of the job is imputed.
 This is done to make it possible to produce figures on geographical areas and detailed level of industries.